Airbus and Qatar Airways allege regulator ‘collusion’ in A350 aircraft dispute

 Lord Wolfson said in written submissions that Airbus that had learnt that two of Qatar Airways’ aircraft said to be showing surface degradation had received “minor paint ‘touch up’ works” and continued to operate – something he said was “highly relevant” amid the airline’s concerns about the airworthiness of its A350 fleet.

-Mr Justice Waksman made other rulings on case management on Friday and the hearing continues.
+Mr Justice Waksman made other rulings on case management on Friday, with a further preliminary hearing due to be held next month.

 Register for free to continue reading